-It is not yet clear what reforms will be made to the Modern Slavery Act 2015 (MSA), as recommended by the House of Lords in an October 2024 report on how the MSA should be updated for international alignment.
+It is not yet fully clear what reforms may be made to the Modern Slavery Act 2015 (MSA), as recommended by the House of Lords in an October 2024 report on how the MSA should be updated for international alignment.
 The report included recommendations on supply chain due diligence (similar to CS3D in the EU).
-The government responded in December 2024.
+The government responded in December 2024, and subsequently updated its Transparency in Supply Chains Guidance on compliance with section 54 of the MSA.

-- In November 2024 the government launched a call for evidence on the UK's Financial Services Growth & Competitiveness Strategy, which is expected to be published in Spring 2025.
-Sustainable finance has been identified as one of the priority growth opportunities for the financial sector.
-Further initiatives may be announced in H2 2025 to support the strategy with the aim of leveraging UK financial services firms to support the transition to a net zero, climate resilient, nature positive economy, and to capitalise on increasing demand globally for sustainable financial products. - In her Mansion House speech in November 2024, the UK Chancellor announced the government's ambition to create a world-leading framework for sustainable finance including through the following: - UK green taxonomy the government is consulting until 6 February 2026 on the value case for a UK Green Taxonomy as part of the UK's wider sustainable finance framework. - Corporate sustainability disclosures the government plans to consult on streamline sustainability disclosures for economically significant companies see Slide 48. - Transition plans the government plans to launch a consultation on introducing mandatory transition plan requirements for financial institutions and FTSE 100 companies see Slide 48. - Transition finance working to scale transition finance (provision of funding for meeting the decarbonisation commitments to transition to net zero) by establishing a Transition Finance Council with the City of London Corporation, to carry forward the recommendations of the Transition Finance Market Review. - ESG ratings providers confirmation that ESG ratings providers will be regulated by the FCA.
-See Slide 51. - Voluntary Carbon and Nature Markets the government has published a set of principles for voluntary carbon and nature market integrity, and a plan to consult in early 2025 on their implementation. - Further details and timing are likely to be found in the next iteration of the Regulatory Initiatives Grid, which is expected to be published in Q2 2025.
+- The UK's Financial Services Growth & Competitiveness Strategy, published July 2025, identifies sustainable finance as one of the priority growth opportunities for the financial sector. - Building on her November 2024 Mansion House speech, the UK Chancellor reiterated at Mansion House 2025 the government's ambition to create a world-leading framework for sustainable finance.
+The Strategy outlines a multi-faceted approach including: - UK Green Taxonomy the decision not to take forward plans for a UK Green Taxonomy as part of the UK's wider sustainable finance framework, on the footing that it would not be the most effective tool for UK green transition. - Corporate sustainability disclosures, development and implementation of transition plans, and assurance of sustainability reporting the government sees these three elements as the core of the UK's sustainable finance framework, that will together enhance transparency and comparability and support the efficient allocation of capital to sustainable activities to drive the global transition to net zero see Slide 48. - Transition finance working to scale transition finance (provision of funding for meeting the decarbonisation commitments to transition to net zero), including through the Transition Finance Council (established with the City of London Corporation), to carry forward the recommendations of the Transition Finance Market Review, and through supporting the FCA, PRA and Green Finance institute on a transition finance pilot (timing TBC). - ESG ratings providers confirmation that legislation to regulate ESG ratings providers will be introduced by the end of the year.
+See Slide 51. - Voluntary Carbon and Nature Markets (VCNM) the government has published a set of principles for voluntary carbon and nature market integrity and consulted in April 2025 on their implementation.
+The government plans to respond with next steps by the end of 2025.